 Parents, can we just be honest?
 Even when we treat our kids to a fun-filled day at Dollywood, oftentimes, there’s still whining involved, isn’t there?
 Allow me to help you out with food options that will (hopefully) save you some family strife.

-Miss Lillian’s Smokehouse and Fried Chicken (located in Craftsman’s Valley) – There’s something REALLY appealing about freedom of choice when it comes to young kids—and that, my friend, is the beauty of a buffet.
+Miss Lillian’s Smokehouse (located in Craftsman’s Valley) – There’s something REALLY appealing about freedom of choice when it comes to young kids—and that, my friend, is the beauty of a buffet.
 Miss Lillian’s offers Southern cooking AND entertainment.
 Find Miss Lillian tossing guests some fresh, hot biscuits just out of the oven (yes, that happens).
 Or, you may be pulled into her improv-song-writing where she’ll ask you to dance as a chicken as she serenades you.
 Kids eat it up.
 Pun intended.

 Aunt Granny’s Buffet (located in Rivertown Junction) – This favorite park eatery has been a staple at Dollywood since it first opened.
 I’ve heard adults say it’s the kind of place you save room for when you know you’re coming.
 Kids love it because you can find mini corndogs, a taco bar, and self-serve soft-serve ice cream.

 Red’s Drive-In (located in Jukebox Junction) – While this spot may serve some of the traditional-theme-park- food (i.e., burgers, chili cheese fries, milkshakes), it also has salad options for moms and Uncrustables® for your younger, pickier eaters.
 The reason I put it on my list, though, is because of the atmosphere.
 It’s just a fun place to eat a good burger—kids enjoy the 50’s diner theming—and if you time your meal just right, you can enjoy a few A Capella doo-wop tunes from the Gem Tones!